 The current legal framework gives the RA its powers.
 The framework, in place since ADGM’s inception, was based on English common law.
 The framework’s company regulations and rules provide the approach to the RA’s oversight of audit.

-However, the situation has evolved.
-International developments including EU audit directive changes and high-profile corporate failures coupled with ADGM’s significant growth over the last five years has meant that it was time to enhance the audit legal framework.
+However, international developments including EU audit directive changes and high-profile corporate failures coupled with ADGM’s significant growth over the last five years meant that it was time to enhance the audit legal framework.

 The new Auditors’ Framework

 In late 2020, the RA conducted a public consultation to enhance and strengthen the legal framework governing the regulated area of audit.
 The RA proposed enhancements to the framework with the following objectives in mind: